 We maintain a safe harbor 401(k) plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation up to certain Code limits, which are updated annually.
 We have the ability to make matching and discretionary contributions to the 401(k) plan.
 Currently, we make a match of each participant's contribution up to 3.5% of the participant's compensation.
 Contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participants' directions.
 Employees are immediately and fully vested in their own contributions and our matching contributions vest after the completion of two years of employment with us by the participant.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code, with the related trust intended to be tax exempt under Section 501(a) of the Code.
-As a tax-qualified retirement plan, contributions to the 401(k) plan are deductible by us when made, and contributions and earnings on those amounts are not taxable to the employees until withdrawn or distributed from the 401(k) plan.
+As a tax-qualified retirement plan, contributions to the 401(k) plan.